Sydney-Informatics-Hub/Gadi-benchmarking/README.md

 # Gadi-benchmarking
-Template scripts to automate submission of identical benchmark tasks with increasing compute resources
+Template scripts to automate submission of identical benchmark tasks with increasing compute resources.

+This is to benchmark resources for multi-threading tools, to help determine the optimal number of CPUs and queue type for the job on a single task before submtting the job on many tasks.
+Benchmarking in this way is critical to ensuring efficient and responsible use of HPC, saving time and compute costs in the long run.

 ## Overview
 Given the need to frequently benchmark bioinformatics tools when developing pipelines, this repository contains a pair of sample scripts that can be adapted for use to other tools.